i-request/IReq-BE/README.md

 GET '/tickets' returns an array of all the tickets

+GET '/tickets/viewed' returns an array of all the tickets that have been viewed

 POST '/tickets' add a given ticket object to the database in the format of:

                {     delivery: BOOLEAN,